Vasectomy Reversal Chattanooga, TN

 If you are on testosterone therapy, or anabolic steroids you will need to be off the hormones for at least three months before the procedure.
 Testosterone that is artificially given can suppress your normal production of sperm and one has to be off the drug for several months to allow the recovery of sperm production prior to the reversal.
 This is very important.
 Any usage of testosterone in close proximity to the procedure can impact the reversal procedure and success rates.

 What other concerns should I have?

 - Scarring can occur any time after the procedure, but it usually happens within the first 6 months.
 It is possible that scarring can lead to blockage and infertility.
 For this reason, we offer sperm banking with the vasectomy reversal.
-Getting semen analyses at regular three month intervals is important to identify the presence of scarring, unless pregnancy occurs indicating fertility.
-Scarring can usually be treated to allow adequate amounts of sperm to return to the ejaculate for pregnancy.
+Getting semen analyses at regular three-month intervals is important to identify the presence of scarring unless pregnancy occurs indicating fertility.
+Scarring can usually be treated to allow adequate amounts of sperm to return to the ejaculate during pregnancy.

 - 70-80% of men who have vasectomies will have antibodies to their sperm.
 But this rarely prevents the sperm from fertilizing the egg.
 The presence of anti-sperm antibodies do not change anything and therefore is not concerning to your surgeon.

 - Sperm quality and count usually improve over time.
-If your first semen analyses shows small numbers or poor quality that is to be expected and will likely improve over time.
+If your first semen analyses show small numbers or poor quality that is to be expected and will likely improve over time.